 “Hematopoietic stem cell transplant (HSCT) plays a central role in the treatment of hematologic cancers.
 With the increasing survival of patients after HSCT, survivorship issues experienced by this population have become an important outcome.

-Cognitive impairment is an established sequela of HSCT, with studies to date establishing its presence, associated risk factors, and clinical phenotype.
+Cognitive impairment (chemo brain) is an established sequela of HSCT, with studies to date establishing its presence, associated risk factors, and clinical phenotype.
 There are multiple potential contributors to cognitive impairment post-HSCT.
 Efforts are ongoing to further characterize its clinical phenotype, associated biomarkers, and biologic underpinnings.
 A fundamental knowledge of post-HSCT cognitive impairment is of value for all clinicians that interface with this population, and further academic efforts are needed to more fully understand the impact of this cancer treatment on brain health…”

 “The aim of the present study was to investigate the benefits of supplementing a diet with n-3 PUFA, DHA and EPA, for depressive symptoms, quality of life (QOL) and cognition in elderly people with MCI.